cobratbq/pinebook-pro/README.md

 ## Tow-Boot

-- SPI flash image to write `tow-boot` opinionated u-boot image to the Pinebook Pro SPI flash.
+- SPI flash-image to write `tow-boot` opinionated u-boot image to the Pinebook Pro SPI flash.

 Installing Tow-Boot to the SPI flash ensures the Pinebook Pro firmware is available regardless of the contents of the eMMC module, NVMe drive or SD-card.